Recording now

 Automated License Plate Readers (ALPRs) photograph every car that passes and log plate, time, direction, make, model, color, and distinguishing marks to a searchable cloud database.

 The database is queryable by 5,000+ agencies, including out-of-state police and federal partners — usually without a warrant.
-Texas deputies have used it to track women who got abortions.
+A Texas deputy used it to track a woman who had a self-managed abortion.
 Cities are starting to cancel contracts.

 Most residents have no idea any of this is happening.
 Posting a sign is the smallest, most legal, most non-destructive intervention possible.